SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

 The complete text is available in the Official Gazette (Journal) of the Italian Republic ([permalink](https://www.gazzettaufficiale.it/eli/id/1994/05/19/094G0291/sg)).
 We are interested in sections 1 and 2, from articles 5 to 15.

-This law essentially establishes how the education system works in Italy and defines the **collegial bodies of the school**, in Italian *organi collegiali della scuola*, which are governing and management bodies of schools at the territorial and single school level.
+This law essentially establishes how the education system works in Italy and defines the **collegial bodies of the school**, in Italian *organi collegiali della scuola*, which are governing and management bodies of schools at the territorial and single school levels.
 They represent the different school components, i.e. teachers, students and parents, and each of them has a specific role.

 The collegial bodies of previous schools are:
 - *Consiglio di intersezione* (intersection council), for *infanzia* school, composed of all the teachers and a representative of the parents for each of the sections concerned, plus the headmaster or a teacher delegated by him presides.